devopness/devopness/docs/users/subscriptions/faq/index.md

 ---

 ## Is Devopness Free?
-All Devopness users and teams get FREE FOREVER access to manage an unlimited number of projects, environments and resources in any supported cloud provider, and can also deploy applications from any supported source provider.
+All Devopness users and teams get FREE FOREVER access to manage a limited number of projects, environments and resources in any supported cloud provider, and can also deploy application code from `git` repositories hosted in any supported source provider.

-All your projects can have an unlimited number of users collaborating on it, for FREE.
+All your projects can have teams and users collaborating on it, for FREE.

 When your projects grow you may need more deployment options, security controls and collaboration features that may require upgrading to a paid plan.